OferElfassi/gpt-subtrans-dockerized/readme.md

 ## Meta File Structure

 When translating multiple `.srt` files using the folder translate option, an optional `meta.json` file can be added in each folder containing `.srt` files or only at the top folder.
+The `folder-subtrans.py` script will search for metadata in the `meta.json` file starting from the current directory and traversing up to the root directory.
+If the `meta.json` file is not found in the current directory, it will search in the parent directory until it reaches the root directory.
+If the `meta.json` file is not found in any of the directories, it will use the default metadata values, which are the filename as the moviename without the extension and no description.

 The file should have the following structure:

 ```json
 {